A Note on the Sum-Product Problem and the Convex Sumset Problem: Introduction

 A related conjecture was given by \erdos\ in \cite{erdos1977}.
 It states that if \(A \subset \mathbb{R} \) is convex, the sum and difference sets must be large.

 \begin{conjecture} For all \(\epsilon > 0\), there exists \(c > 0\), such that for any finite convex set \(A \subset \mathbb{R} \),

 \end{conjecture}

-The most recent breakthrough toward Conjecture \ref{conj:SP} was proving the case when the exponent \(2\) is replaced by the exponent \(\frac{4}{3} \), which was done by Solymosi in \cite{Solymosi}.
+A major breakthrough toward Conjecture \ref{conj:SP} was proving the case when the exponent \(2\) is replaced by the exponent \(\frac{4}{3} \), which was done by Solymosi in \cite{Solymosi}.
 A sequence of small improvements over \(\frac{4}{3} \) were made by Konyagin-Shkredov in \cite{konyagin-shkredov}, Shakan in \cite{shakan}, Rudnev-Stevens in \cite{rudnev-stevens}, and Bloom in \cite{bloom}.
 The current best exponent is due to Bloom, who obtained \(\frac{4}{3} + \frac{2}{951} \).

 In this paper, we provide another incremental improvement towards Conjecture \ref{conj:SP}.

 \begin{theorem} For all \(\epsilon > 0\), there exists \(c > 0\) such that for any finite set \(A \subset \mathbb{R} \),